edalorzo/fundamental-programming/README.rst

 The Controller Layer
 ^^^^^^^^^^^^^^^^^^^^

 The **controller layer** represents a contract between our application and our clients and we'd do well to test that those contracts are properly satisfied.
-The Spring Framework already provides very useful testing APIs that we can exploit for this purposes.
+The Spring Framework already provides very useful testing APIs that we can exploit for these purposes.

 .. code-block:: java